yuy-m/CCGrep/README.md

 Many code clone detectors already exist, but their installation, configuration and execution are difficult to use.
 CCGrep is a simple clone detector based on grep command interface and you can use it instantly.

-CCGrep can detect Type 1, 2(p-match or not) clones.
+CCGrep can detect Type 1, 2(p-match or not), 3 clones.

 #### Language
  - C